quasel/pods/README.md

 Automatic Pods Template output for Pods custom post types.

 NOTE: This plugin is still in its first beta.
 Use with caution and report all issues.
+Pull requests are welcome.

 Requires Pods 2.3.18 or later.